Quindell Johnson

 Quindell Johnson (born November 5, 1999) is an American professional football safety.
-He played college football for the Memphis Tigers and has been a member of the Los Angeles Rams, Chicago Bears, San Francisco 49ers, and Pittsburgh Steelers.
+Johnson played college football for the Memphis Tigers and has been a member of the Los Angeles Rams, Chicago Bears, San Francisco 49ers, Pittsburgh Steelers, and Washington Commanders.
+He also won the 2026 UFL championship with the Louisville Kings.

 Early life and education

 Johnson was born on November 5, 1999.
 He and his twin brother Kendell grew up playing on the same youth sports teams, attending the same schools and ultimately playing for the same college football team.
 He attended Edna Karr High School and helped them win back-to-back state championships in 2016 and 2017.
 He committed to play college football for the Memphis Tigers, redshirting as a true freshman.

 Following his redshirt season, Johnson saw significant playing time in 2019 and totaled 58 tackles, two interceptions and four pass breakups.
 In 2020, he earned second-team all-conference honors after having 81 total tackles, two forced fumbles and leading the American Athletic Conference (AAC) with 60 solo stops.
 He started all 12 games in 2021 and had 104 tackles, earning second-team all-conference honors while ranking 12th nationally with 66 solo stops.
 Johnson returned for a final season in 2022 and had a conference-leading four interceptions that placed him 22nd nationally; he additionally posted 77 tackles, four pass breakups and two forced fumbles on his way to being named first-team All-AAC.
 He finished his collegiate career with 320 tackles, 24 pass breakups and 10 interceptions.